Chelsea Carey: First Canadian Championship

-Carey and her rink had a strong round robin, posting a 9–2 record to claim first place in the round robin, winning a tie-break by virtue of their 12–5 win over Jennifer Jones and Team Canada on the opening day of tournament.
+Carey and her rink had a strong round robin, posting a 9–2 record to claim first place in the round robin, winning a tie-break because of their 12–5 win over Jennifer Jones and Team Canada on the opening day of tournament.
 Carey played Jones as Team Alberta and Team Canada squared off in the 1 vs 2 page playoff game.
-Carey and her team controlled the bulk of the game, emerging victorious with a 7–5 win, with Carey shooting a blistering 96% in the game.
-This vaulted Carey and Team Alberta into the final where they faced Northern Ontario's Krista McCarville.
+Carey and her team controlled the bulk of the game, emerging victorious with a 7–5 win, with Carey shooting 96% in the game.
+This vaulted Carey and Team Alberta into the final, where they faced Northern Ontario's Krista McCarville.
 It was a tight, back and forth game tied 6–6 in the 10th end.
 Ultimately it came down to Carey's final stone, which she used to draw the back 4 foot for a single point sealing a 7–6 victory to claim the national title.
 Carey and her team represented Team Canada at the 2016 Ford World Women's Curling Championship in Swift Current, Saskatchewan.
 After finishing the round robin with an 8–3 record, the team lost both of their playoff matches, settling for 4th place.

 Carey and her rink began the 2016–17 season by winning the inaugural Hokkaido Bank Curling Classic in August 2016, which would be her only tour victory of the season.
 As defending champions, they represented Team Canada at the 2017 Scotties Tournament of Hearts.
-There, she led the team to a 9-2 round robin record, good enough for third place.
+There, she led the team to a 9-2 round robin record, which got them third place.
 In the playoffs, they first played Northern Ontario's Krista McCarville rink in the 3 vs. 4 game.
 They lost 8–1 to Northern Ontario, which put them in the bronze medal game.
 After Northern Ontario lost their semifinal game, the two teams would face each other in a rematch for the bronze medal.
 This time Carey would prevail, leading her team to a 7–4 win.
 Following the season, Amy Nixon left the team and was replaced with veteran third Cathy Overton-Clapham.